keksgauner/Minecraft-DiscordConsole/README.md

 this is a dependency
 - Restart your servers to get the config
 - Setup in the Proxy the config.yml
-- In the proxy you have to insert your discord token, channelid and set this enabled true
+- In the proxy you have to insert your discord token from [https://discord.com/developers/applications](https://discord.com/developers/applicationsm), channelid and set this enabled true
 - Set on the Bukkit/Spigot/Paper Server a unique server name
 - Set on the Bukkit/Spigot/Paper Server the server port not the same as the other server
 - The Server address should be the same as the Client on the Bukkit/Spigot/Paper Server